hotosm/learnosm/_posts/en/0900-12-04-basicairdata-gpslogger.md

 When you are done collecting field data, you may import the GPX tracks for use in JOSM iD or another OpenStreetMap editor.

+You can copy a track on your Personal computer following one of the following ways:

-Connect your Android device to a computer (using a data cable, Bluetooth, or an Internet connection) and copy the exported GPX tracks on your personal computer.
-In your device storage, look for the GPX track under folder /GPSLogger.
+* Create the GPX file (go on the GPS Logger Tracklist, tap on the desired track and then click on __Export__; the GPX file will be saved on the /GPSLogger folder of your Android device); Then copy your GPX track on your PC (Connect your Android device to a computer using a USB cable, Bluetooth, or an Internet connection, and copy the exported GPX tracks on your personal computer.
+In your device storage, look for the GPX track under the exportation folder /GPSLogger);

+* As alternative, you can use the __Share__ feature to send the file to the PC (you can do it via email, or via FTP, and so on, depending on your Android Device).

 Using the GPX tracks with the JOSM and iD editors are easy as dragging the files and dropping them into the application (or the browser tab, for iD).